kUmutUK/Declarative-NixOS-Gaming-VFIO-Setup-Hyprland-AMD-GPU-Passthrough-/README.md

 - ✔ Kernel parameters must include `amd_iommu=on iommu=pt`
 - ✔ GPU PCI addresses must be updated for your system

 > **If you only have ONE GPU:** Display output will be lost when the VM starts.
-Recovery via TTY or live USB may be required.
+A headless virtual output keeps the Hyprland session alive, but you will need Looking Glass or SPICE to interact with the VM.
 A dual GPU setup is **strongly** recommended.

 ### Update GPU PCI Addresses